yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_sw_arch.rst

    e.
 Saves GTC counter and Disable it.
    f.
 Finally, Suspends OS.

    The OS in this case is the Free RTOS based Device Manager firmware itself.
-After this step it starts performing final Steps toward completion of Suspend to RAM.
+After this step, it starts performing the final few steps toward completion of Suspend to RAM.

 #.
 These steps include the following: